hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - H2: "Opposite emotion should be inversely affected" (p.
 8789): Group A should express increased negativity, and Group B should express increased positivity.

 ### Thoughts
 - It's interesting that in people's own status updates during the experimental period, only 3.6% were positive and 1.6% negative.
 However, for posts in people's News Feed, 46.8% were positive and 22.4% were negative.
 Why was it that News Feed posts were so much more **emotional** than people's own status updates?
-Is it because Facebook's algorithms like to show more emotional contents to its users?
+Is it because Facebook's algorithms like to show more emotional content to its users?
 I guess so.

 ## 2020-10-26